In the midst of the word he was trying to say,

 - Boojum: I think that Lewis Carroll and Henry Holiday’s tragicomedy (a “tragedy” in Holiday’s opinion) is about how walking the meagre and hollow, but crisp path (Snark) towards happiness (whatever that might be) turns into terrible fights with very sad ends (Boojum).
 Unfortunately, also in the 21st century too often good Snark hunters “softly and suddenly vanish away”.
 They and their work “disappear”, erased by those who walk along the path of the Boojum.
 It seems that this will never end as well.

-In a nutshell: In my view, a Boojum is a monster or a process.
-If you meet it (for example at the violent end of a controversy), then you softly and suddenly vanish away.
+In a nutshell: In my view, a Boojum is a monster or a monstrous process.
+Once you encounter it (for example at the violent end of a controversy), then you softly and suddenly vanish away.

 For comments: Reddit